Breathing

 Mew and chew several times a day to strengthen the palate and tongue muscles, improve your breathing and cure sleep apnea.

-(The other natural remedies for Sleep Apnea, of course, include not eating or drinking in the evening, e.g., after 8 p.m., reducing alcohol intake to very modest amounts, and sleeping on one's side instead o back).
+(The other natural remedies for Sleep Apnea, of course, include not eating or drinking in the evening, e.g., after 8 p.m., reducing alcohol intake to very modest amounts, and sleeping on one's side instead of back).

 No comments: